StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 - Drop the heavy use of @reexport.
 - Switch to ParetoSmooth.jl
-- Switch to AxisKeys.jl for mcmc chains if Stan(Sample) is used.
+- Enable the use of AxisKeys.jl for mcmc chains if Stan(Sample) is used.
-- Enable a switch to Makie.jl and AlgebraOfGraphics.jl by moving all graphics to StatisticalRethinkingPlots and StatisticalRethinkingMakie (in the near future).
+- Enable a switch to Makie.jl and AlgebraOfGraphics.jl by moving all graphics to StatisticalRethinkingPlots and StatisticalRethinkingMakie (in the future).
-- Use projects to set up the needed Julia environment to run the examples, e.g. StatisticalRethinkingStan and StatisticalRethinkingTuring.
+- Use projects to set up the needed Julia environment to run the examples, e.g. SRStanPluto.jl and SRTuringJupyter.jl and SRTuringPluto.jl.
 - Refine 'tailoring' StatisticalRethinking.jl and the graphics packages based on the availability of StanSample, Turing.jl, etc. using Requires.jl.
 - Many more improvements by Max Lapan (@shmuma).